Langeliers' bases-loaded walk sends A's past Angels, 2-1 – KION546

 SUZUKI HONORED

 Suzuki’s former club honored him in a ceremony ahead of the likely final start of his career.
-Draped in leis, Suzuki received a commemorative home plate and a bottle of wine from Kotsay and general manager David Forst.
+Draped in leis, Suzuki received a commemorative home plate and a bottle of wine from A’s manager Mark Kotsay and general manager David Forst.

 Suzuki, who started and also celebrated his 39th birthday, is retiring after 16 major league seasons.
 Oakland’s second-round draft pick out of Cal State Fullerton in 2004, Suzuki spent 2007 through part of 2012 with the A’s, then returned for a second stint in Oakland in ’13.